Free Shipping on all orders over $150

 Rosacea & eczema

-During our 30s and 40s, we can also become more susceptible to developing rosacea (a reddening around the nose, cheeks and/or forehead) and eczema.
-Although these aren’t believed to be related to hormonal changes.
+In our 30s and 40s, we may become more prone to skin conditions like rosacea (redness around the nose, cheeks, and forehead) and eczema.
+While these aren’t directly linked to hormonal changes, they can still flare up during this time

 Allergies

-We have mast cells in our bodies which release histamine to help minimise an allergic reaction.
-These mast cells also host estrogen and progesterone receptors too which is why things can change during menopause.
-Most mast cells are in the gut but they’re also in other areas such as the skin.
-To put it simplistically, when histamine is released, it may expand blood vessels so the area becomes inflamed and hello, skin rash.
-Does that make sense?
+Our bodies contain mast cells that release histamine to help manage allergic reactions.
+These mast cells also have estrogen and progesterone receptors, which is why menopause can throw things off balance.
+While most mast cells are found in the gut, they’re also present in the skin.
+Simply put, when histamine is released, it can cause blood vessels to expand, leading to inflammation – hello, skin rash!

 Every Body is different